StackVista/stackstate-docs/setup/agent/agent-proxy.md

 ## Proxy for all Agent communication

-To use a proxy for all Agent communication including checks and communication with StackState, set the environment variables  `HTTPS_PROXY` / `HTTP_PROXY` / `NO_PROXY`.

 {% hint style="info" %}
 Note that these settings will be overridden by the environment variables: `STS_PROXY_HTTPS` / `STS_PROXY_HTTP` / `STS_PROXY_NO_PROXY`.
 See [proxy for communication with StackState only](#proxy-for-communication-with-stackstate-only).
 {% endhint %}

+To use a proxy for all Agent communication including checks and communication with StackState, set the following environment variables:

+* `HTTP_PROXY` - proxy to use for all HTTP communication.
+* `HTTPS_PROXY` - proxy to use for all HTTPS communication.
+* `NO_PROXY` - comma separated list of hosts for which no proxy should be used.

 {% tabs %}
 {% tab title="Linux" %}